-The General Plan's Community Form Diagram (Figure LU-2) establishes several development standards in the City, including height and density.
-The proposed site has a maximum height of 30 feet and the project has a proposed density of 11.5 dwelling units per acre (less than the maximum density of 15 dwelling units per acre.)
+The General Plan's Community Form Diagram establishes several development standards in the City, including height and density.
+The proposed development has a maximum height of 30 feet and a proposed density of 11.5 dwelling units per acre (less than the maximum density of 15 dwelling units per acre.)